enclave-networks/Enclave.FastPacket/README.md

 }
 ```

-will populate the reset of the `EthernetPacketSpan` type:
+will populate the rest of the `EthernetPacketSpan` type:

 ```csharp
  readonly ref partial struct EthernetPacketSpan